cj-anderson/CS395_Semester_Project/README.md

 Once combat is concluded, the player is returned to the main menu.

-# Viewing the Player's Stats
+# Viewing the Player's Stats:

 Upon selecting this option, the player's stats will be shown.
 An example is given below.